file9.ai

 Government

-• 57 seats in the Assembly of French Polynesia.
+• 57 representatives elected to the Assembly of French Polynesia.

 Military and Security